luismayta/hammerspoon/docs/index.md

-# Welcome to Hammerspoon documentation
+# Welcome to hammerspoon documentation